klahrich/chiefhustler/content/posts/why-write.md

 So far, we're both happy with the deal.

 _P.S.
 I should work on my sense of humor as a better self-defense mechanism!
 Humor is the enemy of the devil..._

+## Externalizing my thoughts

+While writing down my [thoughts about the decision to vaccinate or not]({{<relref "vaccine-thoughts.md">}} "To vaccinate or not"), I stumbled upon another benefit of writing.

+What I realized after typing down my thoughts is that, on top of the obvious benefit of forcing me to structure them a little bit, it almost felt like my thoughts were leaving my brain to be crystallized on this external medium.

+When I reread my thoughts later, I could recognize them because I had just written them the day prior, but somehow they didn't feel like mine, at least not in the same way as where they were only in my brain.
+It was as if I was reading somebod else's opinion who I happened to agree with.

+The freedom this gives me is unbelievable: I am free to disagree with myself!

+I can read the sentences on the screen, consider the argument, and if there is a flaw in the logic, I can spot it the same way I would if I was reading any article or blog post online.
+This pushes me to either refine my thoughts or change my mind if the logic simply doesn't hold.

+I never felt this distance when rereading old journal entries on a physical notebook, maybe because it's too easy to recognize my own hand writing.